 In other words: Yes, even lawyers need lawyers, especially when your law license is at risk.

 Although your situation may not involve something as salacious as a tell-all book about an internationally famous criminal case, being accused of an ethical violation as an attorney is always serious.
-Along with getting legal counsel, you should also know as much about the disciplinary process as possible from the get-go, especially so you don’t miss any important deadlines.
+Along with getting an Arizona attorney license defense lawyer, you should also know as much about the disciplinary process as possible from the get-go, especially so you don’t miss any important deadlines.
+Contact the legal professionals at Stewart Law Group today for help navigating this process.

 Attorney Disciplinary Process in Arizona